Virginia vs. Duke NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Virginia and its opponents have combined for 69 points or more only one time this year.
+- Virginia has combined with its opponents to put up more than 69 points just one time this season.

-- Duke's games have gone over 69 points in only one opportunity this season.
+- Duke and its opponents have combined to score more than 69 points in one game this season.

-- The combined points per game average of the two teams, 65.7, is 3.3 points fewer than Saturday's over/under.
+- The two teams combine to score 65.7 points per game, 3.3 less than the total in this contest.

-- This contest's total is 11.7 points above the 57.3 these two squads combine to allow per game this season.
+- The 57.3 combined points per game that these two squads have allowed this season are 11.7 fewer than the 69 total in this contest.

-- The average total in Cavaliers games this season is 65, four points fewer than Saturday's total of 69 .
+- The Cavaliers and their opponents score an average of 65.0 points per game, 4.0 fewer than Saturday's total.

-- The 59.5 PPG average total in Blue Devils games this season is 9.5 points fewer than this game's over/under.
+- The 69 total in this game is 9.5 points above the 59.5 average total in Blue Devils games this season.

 Virginia Stats and Trends